percona/pmm-doc/docs/personal_data_handling.md

 ## Confidential data colection and processing

-1. Is confidential data processed?
-Describe which confidential data is used.
 Define the purpose of collecting and processing confidential data.

-We don't collect/transfer confidential data explicitly.
-But in case query analytics is enabled we gather SQL query examples with real data and confidential data may appear there if it is stored in the database.
+We do not collect/transfer confidential data explicitly.
+However, if query analytics is enabled and query example collection isn't disabled, we gather SQL query examples with real data, and confidential data may appear there if it is stored.
+Data pertaining to QAN is always stored on the PMM server and is never sent elsewhere.

-2. How often (frequency), how much (volume and) and which fields are processed during **confidential** data collection?
-For example, name, birth date etc.,.
+1. In the process of collecting data, how often (frequency), how much (volume), and which fields are processed (example, name, birth date, etc.)?

-In case Query Analytics is enabled and SQL query examples are gathered-  we don't use any special processing for personal or confidential data.
-PMM server has no clue about the meaning of the data inside the SQL query.
-So it is processed as usual - store inside the PMM server and present on the PMM UI by request.
-Data is gathered each minute.
+If Query Analytics is enabled and SQL query examples are gathered, we do not process confidential information in any special way.
+The PMM server is unable to understand the meaning of the data contained within the SQL query.
+It is therefore processed as usual, which involves storing it on the PMM server and making it available to the user upon request.
+Data is gathered every minute.

-3. Is confidential data processed for other applications or parties?
+2. Is confidential data processed for other applications or parties?
 Should the data that is created and processed in the cloud service be available to other applications or even 3rd parties?

-We don't transmit any personal or confidential data to Percona Cloud or third party services/applications.
+We do not transmit personal or confidential data to Percona Cloud or third-party services/applications.

-4. Is the encryption guaranteed?
-All the connections from and to the cloud must be encrypted.
-The data in the cloud storage too.
+3. How safe is the encryption?
+It's a must to encrypt all connections to and from the cloud including the data in the cloud storage.

 We use TLS for connections between:

-- DB Host to PMM Server
+- Database host to PMM Server
 - PMM Server to Percona Cloud
-- PMM Server to remote DB (optionally, depends on configuration provided by User PMM Admin).
+- PMM Server to remote DB (optionally, depends on configuration provided by the user).